-- An explosive atmosphere can be created by work procedures which require the use of chemicals, paints, solvents, etc. - Before energizing any circuits or equipment, this hazard, among others, should be checked for. - If a significant change that affects the safety of the scope of work occurs, a new job safety plan should be implemented. - Lockout/tagout procedures should be developed for any equipment that has more than one source of power, more than one switch, circuit breaker or other energy control device or presents hazards or risk that is greater than normal. - Wind towers are one example of a device needing a lockout/tagout procedure developed for it.
+- Employers should inform the worker what the classification of the area his or her job assignment is in. - An explosive atmosphere can be created by work procedures which require the use of chemicals, paints, solvents, etc. - Before energizing any circuits or equipment, this hazard, among others, should be checked for. - If a significant change that affects the safety of the scope of work occurs, a new job safety plan should be implemented. - Lockout/tagout procedures should be developed for any equipment that has more than one source of power, more than one switch, circuit breaker or other energy control device or presents hazards or risk that is greater than normal. - Wind towers are one example of a device needing a lockout/tagout procedure developed for it.
 It may have voltage supplied from the generator, the slip rings, the control panel or the hub pitch batteries. - Documentation is important and should be encouraged.
 Documentation allows supervisors to verify tasks were performed correctly and provides workers with checklists and forms that can keep them in conformance with the safety related work practices needed.

 Incidents associated with electricity can be prevented through safe work practices and use of the hierarchy of risk control methods.
-Safe work practices include job risk assessments (shock and arc flash), de-energizing electric equipment prior to testing or repairing (absence-ofvoltage/test-before-touch), applying lockout/tagout procedures whenever possible, keeping tools and equipment properly maintained, exercising caution when working near energized lines, and wearing appropriate PPE when needed.
+Safe work practices include job risk assessments (shock and arc flash), de-energizing electric equipment prior to testing or repairing (absence-of-voltage/test-beforetouch), applying lockout/tagout procedures whenever possible, keeping tools and equipment properly maintained, exercising caution when working near energized lines, and wearing appropriate PPE when needed.
 Elimination of the hazard (placing equipment in an electrically safe work condition) should always be the first option and the use of PPE should be the last.

-7.3 Assessing Risk and the Hierarchy of Risk Control Methods
+Assessing Risk and the Hierarchy of Risk Control Methods